xiaoweish/microtesk-riscv-ispras/microtesk-riscv/src/main/arch/riscv/templates/autogen/README.md

 ### Running Test Generation

-To generate test programs for the given test templates, simply run the following command:
+To generate test programs for all test templates, run the following command:

     make